reasv/mitsuba/readme.md

 Mitsuba does not support "ghost posting" as it's not an imageboard engine.
 This could be supported in the future with some work (mostly on the front-end) but it requires actual administration tools and an accounts system, neither of which are actually present.
 What few options Mitsuba has are set through the CLI.

+If you want to check it out in the wild, https://mitsuba.world/ always has the latest release running.
+Most boards there are thumbnail-only, but `/vip/` and a few others have full images and files archived.

 ## Features
 - Very quick and easy to set up
 - No runtime dependencies except a running Postgresql database.